Outreach Requests are now being accepted!

 Can you tell the difference between a turtle and a tortoise?
 In this program, we discuss the differences between turtles and tortoises, and share some simple conservation practices that you can do to help protect these amazing animals!

 Live animals will include 3 different turtle and tortoise species.

 Slithering with Snakes

-Live animals include a small, medium and large snake species.
+Ambassador animals will include a small, medium and large snake species.

 Please check the maps below for our travel area.
 We are able to provide programming to the counties marked in blue.